We go in search of the hidden spots that we think deserve a little more credit.

 Crossness Pumping Station

 On the face of it Crossness Pumping Station sounds kind of… boring.
 Or gross.
 You can take your pick.

 If you said to us that we’d get excited about a pumping station that formed part of London’s sewage system, we’dhave raised an eyebrow to say the least.

 Proving that you can never underestimate the Victorian ability to make even the most functional structure a work of beauty, a visit to Crossness Pumping Station truly is one of the unique things to do in London.

-The interior features the kind of wrought-iron workmanship that’s all but died off today, and the Beam Engine House is a piece of Romanesque wonder.
+The interior features the kind of wrought-iron workmanship that’s all

 The Tulip Stair

 Greenwich is home to so many London landmarks – The Cutty Sark and The Observatory among them – that it can be easy to leave it at that.

 Take the Queen’s House: the first wholly classical building in England that now contains one of the city’s most important art collections – yet not that many people have heard of it, let alone been.